prominenceai/deepstream-services-library/docs/api-tee.md

 **Parameters**
 * `name` - [in] unique name for the Demuxer to create.
-* `max_branches` - [in] maximum number of branches that can be added/connected to this Demuxer, before or during Pipeline play.
+* `max_branches` - [in] maximum number of branches that can be added/connected to this Demuxer,  before or while the Pipeline is playing.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful creation.
 One of the [Return Values](#return-values) defined above on failure.